How an election denier’s fan club got its start in the states - NewsBreak

 Despite the lack of evidence behind Allied Security Operations Group’s allegations of inaccuracies in electronic voting audit logs, Republican officials called on it to advise them post-election.
 In February, Republican Arizona Senate President Karen Fann tapped Waldron and Allied Security Operations Group to conduct an audit of the election in Maricopa County under another company.
 Arizona Senate Republicans later hired Cyber Ninjas to lead the audit.

-Last December, Waldron testified before a Michigan House committee at Giuliani’s request.
-Waldron told lawmakers he was part of the “forensics team” responsible for a debunked report signed by Ramsland falsely claiming that election results in Antrim County were tabulated with a 68% error rate.
-That’s become a popular national right-wing conspiracy theory.
+Last December, Waldron testified before a Michigan House subcommittee at Giuliani’s request, the Detroit News reported.
+Waldron told lawmakers he was part of the “forensics team” responsible for a debunked report signed by Ramsland falsely claiming that election results in Antrim County, Michigan, were tabulated with a 68 percent error rate.

-Citing the same report, Waldron also falsely told lawmakers there were 10 Michigan precincts with 100% turnout and six precincts that recorded over 120% voter turnout.
+Citing the same report, Waldron also falsely told lawmakers there were 10 Michigan precincts with 100 percent turnout and six precincts that recorded over 120 percent voter turnout.

 In response to his testimony, Michigan’s former elections director, Chris Thomas, tweeted , “Colonel Waldron is not up to speed on election results reporting.”